‘Flip Or Flop’ Tarek And Christina El Moussa Divorce Update

 Tarek and Christina El Moussa are not allowing the brouhaha over their split distract them from Flip or Flop.
 The ex-couple revealed this week that they would continue to work together on the HGTV series.

-Fans have voiced concerns that the popular home renovation show would come to an end soon after Tarek and Christina announced their divorce in December last year.
+Fans have voiced concerns that the popular home renovation show would come to an end soon after Tarek and Christina announced their divorce in December of last year.
 Christina El Moussa had fans truly worried when she posted an image of the Flip or Flop crew on Instagram last week with a message that seems to hint at a goodbye.

 I've never met a group of more positive, fun-loving, funny… all around amazing guys… filming 7 seasons of #FlipOrFlop has been a breeze because of them.
 I ❤️ each and every one of you. @hgtv